Easy Steak Egg Rolls Recipe

 • Family friendly: YES!
 My teen and I ate all of them in one sitting!

-• Rating: 9/10 and would eat them again
+• Rating: 9/10, would make them again

 • Total cook time: 15-20 minutes